udaypandey/VServer/README.md

 ## Salient Points

 This is a prototype application to show a server onboarding journey.
-This is still WIP and I will continue to update the code.
-While there are only 3 screens that needs to be build, I have used the architecture that I may use for a real enterprise app.
+While there are only 3 screens and a fairly simple workflow, this showcases an extensible app architecture that will scale.

-The app code is structured accordingly and includes unit test cases, UI test cases and provision for snapshot testing.
+The app code includes unit test cases, UI test cases and provision for snapshot testing.

 ## Status